technologiestiftung/umweltatlas-masterportal-v3/docs/User/Portal-Config/config.json.md

 ***

 ### portalConfig.tree {data-toc-label='Tree'}
 Possibility to make settings for the topic selection tree.
+The layers are rendered in reverse configuration order.

 |Name|Required|Type|Default|Description|Expert|
 |----|--------|----|-------|-----------|------|